rajaram-alt/hotel_python_project/README.md

 1) I created two python files , one files contains the main application code and another file is for testing the application code.
 2) Here I took log.txt which contains unique eater_id and unique foodmenu_id as i mentioned in the code.
+3) error_log.txt contains some duplicate values.It show error.
-3) Docker file is attached to create a docker image.
+4) Docker file is attached to create a docker image.
+5) Docker file run the testing python file.